 Another impact on the mosque has been the loss of revenue.
-While electronic transfer is available for donations, many members of the community tend to give on Fridays when they come to the mosque for prayer.
-The mosque has had to let go of 35 staff members, says Ahmad, and reduce its operations significantly because of the financial impact.
-Many of its remote programs are being run by the staff members who remain, who give additional time voluntarily while also juggling children at home and homeschooling.
+While electronic transfer is available for donations, many members of the mosque community tend to give on Fridays when they come to the mosque for prayer.
+The LMA has also had to reduce its operations significantly.

-Looking to the future, the mosque will harness the success of its digital programs and endeavour to make online content "routine in everything... [they] do now."
+Looking to the future, the LMA will harness the success of its digital programs and endeavour to make online content "routine in everything... [they] do now."

 While the mosque has had to adapt many of its community and religious activities to the new situation, people are overcoming barriers and taking the opportunity to appreciate the things they previously took for granted.
-The restrictions preventing public gatherings have also provided families with new opportunities to deepen relationships at home and to develop new spiritual practices.
+The restrictions preventing public gatherings have also provided families with new opportunities to deepen relationships at home and to develop new family routines in implementing spiritual practices.
 Even the imams are getting more "tech savvy."

-Looking to the future, the mosque will harness the success of its digital programs and endeavour to make online content "routine in everything... [they] do now."
+Looking to the future, the LMA will harness the success of its digital programs and endeavour to make online content "routine in everything... [they] do now."